strider-/rails-docker/README.md

-# Getting Started w/ Rails Dev Environment w/ Docker
+# Creating a Rails Dev Environment w/ Docker

+based on Ruby 2.5

 Run the following commands one time from the root folder in order to get a new project going: